xinqian-mit/API_Phonons/Readme.md

 # API_Phonons
 ----
-This is a API that interfaces ase, lammps, phonopy, alamode thirdorder.py and quippy for molecular simulation, written by Xin Qian @ MIT.
+This is a API that interfaces ase, lammps, phonopy, alamode thirdorder.py and quippy for molecular simulation, written by Xin Qian @ MIT. <br />
+<br />
 This package is developed to make it easy to extract  force constants and phononic properties of any empirical or machine learning potentials, or directly from AIMD data.
-<br />
-The API_*.py files contains functions for interfacing different packages, while in the directory script/, I provided examples for computing those different properties including harmonic/thirdorder force constants, or dielectric tensors.
-Utilizing Alamode, it can also self-consistently compute force constants renormalized at higher temperatures, which even works for dynamically unstable system with soft phonon modes.
+The API_*.py files contains functions for interfacing different packages, while in the directory script/, I provided examples  for computing those different properties including harmonic/thirdorder force constants, or dielectric tensor, or self-consistently compute force constants renormalized at higher temperatures, which even works for dynamically unstable system with soft phonon modes. <br />
 <br />
 If you find this package useful, please cite one of the following papers: <br /> Xin Qian and Ronggui Yang, Phys.
 Rev. B 98, 224108 (2018) <br />